-Upgraded traffic control (signal or roundabout) is required at Beacon Avenue / Stirling Way under existing conditions and will be required at Beacon Avenue / Galaran Road before 25% of 2040 buildout (estimated to be needed in 2025) See Table 15 (Section 7) for land use and trips generate at 25% built-out.
+Upgraded traffic control (signal or roundabout) is required at Beacon Avenue / Stirling Way under existing conditions and will be required at Beacon Avenue / Galaran Road before 20% of 2040 buildout.
+See Table 13 (Section 7) for land use and trips generate at 20% built-out.
 However, a signal or roundabout at Stirling Way is problematic due to the proximity to the Highway 17 intersection and the need to have two upgraded 'T' intersections (Stirling Way and Galaran Road).
 It has been previously recommended, in multiple studies, to realign Stirling Way to the Galaran Road intersection and install a roundabout.
 In the short term, a single lane roundabout is adequate and improves the short and long term impacts at these two intersections.
 In the long term the roundabout will be required to be increased to a two lane roundabout.
-A concept sketch of a re-aligned Stirling Way and roundabout at Beacon Ave / Galaran Rd / Stirling Way is shown below.
+Concept sketches of a single lane and a two lane roundabout at Beacon Ave / Galaran Rd / Stirling Way (along with a re-aligned Stirling Way) are shown below.